 We seek out ecologists with diverse backgrounds and perspectives to highlight their work and share their stories and experiences.
-Check out this week’s Ecologist Spotlight: David Hamilton.
+Check out this week’s Ecologist Spotlight: Natasha Phillips.

 Challenging the extractive paradigm in field work: suggestions from a case study in community engagement

 The paradigm in fieldwork of travelling to remote locations, extracting data, and leaving to publish findings without engaging with local communities – particularly Indigenous ones – must be challenged.
 As students on a long term research project, we distributed a survey to better understand what local people wanted from us.
 Community engagement needs to be more than purely research-focused initiatives, and engagement with Indigenous peoples can require specific and separate efforts.

 No spoilers here.
 The villain in The Avengers: Infinity War understands ecology pretty well and we should consider his motivation as an ecologist.
 We need to talk a lot more about how to slow population growth.